Kaimobile/PythonStudy/README.md

 - lvmama.py

-Codes about crawl a website with POST method.
-Use bs4, regExp and DataFrame.
+Codes about crawl a website with *POST* method.
+Use *bs4*, *regExp* and *DataFrame*.

+- kugouComment.py

+Codes about crawl music comments.
+In this file, *GET* method, *JSON* content process and *DataFrame* are used.

 ## Python Neural Network

 - nntest1.py

-a easy neuralNetwork model.
+A easy neuralNetwork model.
 The test data is MNIST